raspberrypilearning/stress-ball/en/step_5.md

 --- /task ---

 --- task ---
 You want the Ball sprite to get smaller when you click it so change the number in the `change size by`{:class="block3looks"} block from `10` to `-50`.
-Choosing a negative number will make the Ball sprite shrink.
+Choosing a negative number will make the Ball sprite shrink:

 ```blocks3
 when this sprite clicked